A Guide to Soak Testing and Spike Testing

 Back to top

-What's the Difference Between Soak Testing vs. Stress Testing vs. Spike Testing?
+Soak Testing vs. Stress Testing vs. Spike Testing

 What Is Spike Testing?

-In a spike test, testers increase the number of requests very quickly up to stress levels, decrease it again, and continue running the test to assess performance.
+Spike testing is a type of performance test where testers increase the number of requests very quickly up to stress levels, decrease it again, and continue running the test to assess performance.
 Spikes in traffic can either happen randomly or after constant intervals.

 Unlike most stress tests that only increase load towards the point of failure and soak tests that increase the traffic and keep it constant afterward, ramping up and down is essential for spike tests.
 To put it differently: you can think of the test load as a primarily flat line with a few spikes, hence the name.